How to Strip Furniture and Stain Wood: A Complete Guide

 It was fun!
 And it’s still fun to paint furniture.
 There’s nothing like seeing an old beat-up piece of furniture get a fresh new look.

-Instead, if it’s in bad shape, I almost welcome the challenge of a good furniture stripping project!
+When it’s in bad shape, I have begun to welcome the challenge of a good furniture stripping project!

 Hopefully, after you’re done with this post, you’ll be one step closer to restoring your old pieces of furniture instead of just painting them. 🙂